-By now you’ve probably heard about how climate change is causing more extreme weather events and impacting the economy.
+By now you’ve probably heard that climate change is causing more extreme weather events and impacting the economy.
 But did you know that our changing climate is also affecting well-being?

-In 1990, the US Congress passed a law requiring government agencies to report on the science and impacts of climate change every four years.
+In 1990, the U.S. Congress passed a law requiring government agencies to report on the science and impacts of climate change every four years.
 This report, known as the National Climate Assessment, draws experts from around the country to present the latest climate research to Congress.
-The most recent draft assessment was released in January 2013.
-What does the report say about the health impacts of climate change?
+The most recent assessment was released in 2014.
+What did that report say about the health impacts of climate change?
 Here’s a breakdown.

 Climate change is intensifying…

-Heat Waves: Extreme summer heat is increasing in the US – 2012 was the hottest year on record.
-Globally, the ten hottest years on record have all occurred since 1998, with 2005 and 2010 as the hottest.
+Heat Waves: Extreme summer heat is increasing in the U.S. – 2016 was the hottest year on record, according to scientists.
 Rising summer temperatures lead to higher rates of cardiovascular and respiratory illnesses and heat stroke.
 Milder winters may reduce illness related to cold and snow, but they are not expected to offset the damage of hotter summers.

 Extreme Weather: Some of the impacts from extreme weather are obvious: drowning by flash floods, for example.
 But illness is often a problem in the wake of major disasters like Hurricane Katrina.
 Waterlogged buildings breed mold, and unusually high and low precipitation can lead to diarrheal diseases.
 Mental illness is also widespread after major disasters.